BM6063/ETL-practice/ReadMe.md

 git add .

 # Commit with a descriptive message
-git commit -m "Add MIMIC-IV ETL mapping documentation and scan report - [Your Name]"
+git commit -m "Add ETL mapping documentation and scan report - [Your Name]"

 # Push to your branch
 git push origin yourname/id